You can develop a constructive relationship to the constant stream of thoughts in your head.

 We have more than the traditional five senses of taste, touch, smell, sight, and sound.
 Your thoughts are also a sense.
 Instead of being externally driven like the previous five, your thoughts are internal.
-Your memory, intuition, and emotions are internal senses as well.
-The problem with internal senses as opposed to external is that internal senses are experienced subjectively.
-You are the only one who experiences your thoughts and they never stop.
-Just like your eyes never stop seeing or your ears never stop hearing (even when you are asleep), your mind never stops thinking.
+Your emotions, memories, and desires are internal senses as well.
+A difficulty with internal versus external senses is that internal senses are experienced subjectively.
+You are the only one who experiences your thoughts, and they probably rarely — if ever — stop.
+Just like your eyes continuously see and your ears continuously hear (even when you are asleep), your mind continuously thinks.
 That is what that sense is designed to do.
-It is narrating your life in the language that you were brought up in.
-That’s it.
-That’s all that thoughts are doing: narrating.
-The only problem - and I do mean only - is that your emotions and behaviors are linked directly to the thoughts that you are having.
-Otherwise, you would just be experiencing words in your head.
-It’s only when an emotion or impulse to act is created by that thought that gives that thought any kind of meaning (good or bad).
+Thoughts are intended to narrate your life.
+While thoughts can often seem like they are out of your control, with practice and intention, the stories that your thoughts tell can be directed.

 Cultivate and rehearse thoughts that feel good.
 “I am just fine the way that I am.”
 “I am not defective.”
 “I am on a path of improvement.”
 “I have permission to be here and to grow along the way.”
 Over time these kinds of thoughts can become habituated.
-Negative thoughts will never completely go away, but, with practice and time, you will be much more in the driver’s seat of the direction of the sense of thought and will have much more control of the intention of your mind.
-Then, just as you direct your nose to smell a bouquet of flowers, direct your ears to hear a symphony, or direct your eyes to feast on a magnificent sculpture, you will learn to guide your mind to detect beauty in yourself, others, and in the world around you.
-And in that place, there is no need for any kind of fear of the mind.
-You will see it for what it is — which is a unique ability to develop stories about yourself and your life that involve qualities such as perseverance and fortitude.
+Negative thoughts will never completely go away, but, with practice and time, you will be more in the driver’s seat of the direction of this sense within you.
+Then, just as you direct your nose to smell a bouquet of flowers, direct your ears to hear a symphony, or direct your eyes to feast on a magnificent sculpture, you can learn to guide your mind to detect beauty in yourself, others, and in the world around you.
+You will be able to practice seeing your thought sense for what it is — which is a unique ability to develop stories about yourself and your life that involve qualities such as perseverance and fortitude.
 Curiosity helps direct this path.

-This will become a tool that you can learn to rely on.
+Positive thinking can become a tool that you can learn to enjoy.